-A Never Event is a medical error that should never happen, such as an object left inside a patient or the transfer of a wrong type of blood.
-Leapfrog utilizes the National Quality Forum's list of serious reportable events in asking hospitals to adopt a Never Events policy.
+A Never Event is a medical error that should never happen, such as an object left inside a patient after surgery or the transfusion of the wrong blood type.
+To define Never Events, Leapfrog has adopted the National Quality Forum's list of Serious Reportable Events.

-- waive all costs related to the event and follow-up care,
+- Waive all costs directly related to the event

-- report the event to an external agency,
+- Report the event to an external agency within 15 business days

 - Conduct a root-cause analysis of how and why the event occurred